vivek-dg/omarchy-m1/README.md

 - **Update to a better password** `passwd root`
 - **Upgrade Arch** to the latest version with `pacman -Syyu`

-### At this point, you will see that there are a few errors.
-These are mainly related to Parallels Tools not able to build.
-Fix them with the next section.
+*At this point, you will see that there are a few errors.
+These are mainly related to Parallels Tools not being built against the latest kernel.
+Instructions to fix them optionally is provided towards the end.*

 ## Step 3: Create User Account